VanNostrandLab/snoRNA-chimeric/README.md

 # snoRNA-chimeric
-Processing pipeline for snoRNA-focused chimeric eCLIP
+snoRNA-chimeric pipeline is designed to identify snoRNA-focused chimeric interactions.
 ## Workflow in commandline

 ### sno-chimeras